Thoughts on Supported Decision-Making

 I wanted to share my thoughts to her question with all of you.
 Tari, thanks for a thoughtful question!

-One of our core responsibilities as paid support is to do your best to make sure the person remains healthy and safe.
-There are many ways you can apply your best judgement and creativity to attempt to make this happen — lots of ways you can attempt to influence and steer decision making away from dangerous or harmful choices, and we encourage this — especially to stand back and let a person dive head first into danger is negligent.
+One of our core responsibilities as paid support is to do our best to make sure the person remains healthy and safe.
+There are many ways you can apply your best judgment and creativity to attempt to make this happen — lots of ways you can attempt to influence and steer decision-making away from dangerous or harmful choices, and we encourage this — especially to stand back and let a person dive head first into danger is negligent.

 Here’s an example: